GEORGE WILLIAMS COLLEGE RESIDENCE LIFE GUIDEBOOK

 George Williams College of Aurora University desires that you will enjoy your experience living the in the residence halls.
 Throughout the year, you will be provided the opportunity to share your feedback on your living experience.
 The future of our residential program will be shaped by your comments and suggestions.
 Please share your interests and thoughts on how we can improve with the Graduate Assistant living in the halls and me.

-So, get involved, try something new, share your story, meet new friends, and enjoy 2012-2013 at George Williams College.
+Get involved, try something new, share your story, meet new friends, and enjoy George Williams College.

 RESIDENCE LIFE: YOUR HOME AWAY FROM HOME